NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 The four transactions run concurrently, two per RFS node, performing the work and configuring the four devices in \~3 seconds (plus some overhead) of wall-clock time.

-You can play with the `perf-lsa` example by tweaking the parameters.
+You can play with the [examples.ncs/scaling-performance/perf-lsa](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-lsa) example by tweaking the parameters.

 ```
 -d  LDEVS